Evaluating Your Nose

 During each San Francisco nose surgery consultation, Dr. Mabrie will review the Rhinoplasty Questionnaire completed by the patient and then discuss the goals and questions.
 Together, they will then look at the patient's nose in a mirror from all angles and identify the problem areas.
 They will discuss the size, proportions, and symmetry of the different anatomic areas of the nose.
 To aid in discussion, Dr. Mabrie will inject nasal saline into the patient's nose to simulate different surgical goals.

-Dr. Mabrie works with men and women from throughout the Bay Area including San Francisco, Oakland, Walnut Creek and Pinole.
+Dr. Mabrie works with men and women from throughout the Bay Area including San Francisco, Oakland, and Walnut Creek.
 Request a consultation online or call us at (415) 445-9513 today.

 "Before every rhinoplasty surgery, I sit with my patient and examine the nose from every angle.
 Together, we make a list of surgical goals, and prioritize them.
 In addition to being one of the most important steps in rhinoplasty surgery, the evaluation can be also one of be the most fun because of the teamwork approach." – David C. Mabrie, MD, FACS